Robouste/platformer/readme.md

-# Starter template for developing Phaser 3 games using Typescript and Webpack
+# Playground for a platformer game

 ## Development